oracle/weblogic-monitoring-exporter/README.md

 ## Building from source

 Use `mvn install` to build the web application.
-This will create `wls-exporter-<version>`, where <version> is the Maven-assigned version number, It is intended for release to Maven Central.
+This will create `wls-exporter-<version>`, where _version_ is the Maven-assigned version number.

 Adding `-Dconfiguration=<some-config-file>` will insert the specified configuration as its default and remove the version number to simplify deployment to WebLogic Server.